IndigoUnited/js-dejavu/README.md

-Classify a set of Object-Oriented tools for Javsacript
+Classify a set of Object-Oriented tools for Javasacript
 ======================================================

+---

 Classify consists in: